bloominstituteoftechnology/ios-git-setup/README.md

 1. In a new window, navigate to your home directory:
     - Go to the **Main Menu**, and choose **File** > **New Finder Window…** to open a new window.
     - Go to the **Main Menu**, and choose **Go** > **Home…** to go to your home directory.
-2. Locate any of the following files: (you will need to have hidden files visible - see 3.
-Enable hidden files in Finder)
+2. Locate any of the following files: (you will need to have hidden files visible — see [#3-enable-hidden-files-in-finder](3.
+Enable hidden files in Finder))
     - `.gitattributes`
     - `.gitconfig`
     - `.githooks`